 Section L. Minimum Salary Placement.
 Prior to the step advancements provided for in this article, the following minimum salary placements shall be applied.
 Associate Professors shall not be placed below step three (3).
 Professors shall not be placed below step five (5).
-Effective July 1, 2008, following the step advancements provided for in this Agreement or step advancements agreed to following the FY 06 salary review study, Professors shall not be placed below step four (13).
+Effective July 1, 2008, following the step advancements provided for in this Agreement or step advancements agreed to following the FY 06 salary review study, Professors shall not be placed below step thirteen (13).
 Effective June 30, 2013, Assistant Professors shall not be placed below step four (4), Associate Professors shall not be placed below step nine (9), and Professors shall not be placed below step sixteen (16).

 Section M. Adjunct and Community Faculty.
-Effective Fall Semester 2008, salaries of adjunct and community faculty members covered by this Agreement shall be not less than one thousand two hundred dollars (\$1,200) per credit.
-Effective Fall Semester 2012, salaries of adjunct and community faculty members covered by this Agreement shall be not less than 3.6% of the step 1 salary for instructors on a per credit basis, rounded to the nearest whole dollar.
+Effective Fall Semester 2012, salaries of adjunct and community faculty members covered by this Agreement shall be not less than 3.6% of the step 1 salary for Instructors on a per credit basis, rounded to the nearest whole dollar.
+Effective Fall Semester 2013, salaries of adjunct and community faculty members covered by this Agreement shall be not less than \$1,298 per credit.
+Effective Fall Semester 2014, salaries of adjunct and community faculty members covered by this Agreement shall be not less than \$1,298 per credit.
+Effective Fall Semester 2014, salaries of adjunct and community faculty members covered by this Agreement shall be not less than \$1,349 per credit or 3.6% of the step 2 salary for Instructors on a per credit basis, rounded to the nearest whole dollar, whichever is more.
 Adjunct and community faculty shall not be construed to have a base salary on the salary schedule.